 In 2022, the demand for high-skilled workers has grown even more acute for both public and private sector employers.
 Reassessing their life choices during the COVID-19 pandemic, many employees joined the Great Resignation, and millennial and Gen Z workers are more carefully choosing workplaces that reflect their preferences.
 In this environment, the lack of cybersecurity professionals and staff remains among the top five barriers that CISOs cite (figure 1).
 Despite CISOs’ growing responsibilities and the increasing sophistication of technology and threats, head counts for state cybersecurity professionals remain about the same as in 2020 (figure 2).
 In addition, over 60% of CISOs report gaps in competencies among their staff (figure 31).

 States face heavy competition in hiring from the private sector and federal government.
-The private sector is combating the talent shortage by increasing pay, flexibility, and rapid career advancement to appeal to younger workers.
-Having lived through the experience of the pandemic, many no longer put work at the center of their lives.
+The private sector is combatting the talent shortage by increasing pay, flexibility and rapid career advancement to appeal to younger workers.
+Having lived through the experience of the pandemic, many no longer put work at the centre of their lives.
 Though younger workers value the sense of purpose that government jobs offer, they are also demanding greater work/life balance, remote work and flexibility, and opportunities to maintain wellness.1

 Many millennial and Gen Z workers are also looking to be part of a diverse workforce with an inclusive culture.
 Indeed, research shows that diverse teams, with their varying perspectives, are more effective and productive.